 Chip Royce, Flywheel Advisors – August 21, 2022

-I have a personal interest in macroeconomics and investing and digest news and information from various sources.
+I am interested in macroeconomics and investing and digest news and information from various sources.

 One source, the weekly MacroVoices podcast, interviews a wide range of opinions in macro investing.
 Through that show, I became aware of the Economic Cycle Research Institute and one of its leaders Lakshman Achuthan.

-ECRI is a very interesting company.
+ECRI is an exciting company.
 Founded in 1920 as the National Bureau of Economic Research (NBER), the firm studied business cycles, providing research to the US government and private businesses related to economic forecasting and outlooks.
-ECRI was spun out of the NBER and tracks data on over 100 proprietary indexes, covering 22 countries.
-Their customers are mostly large companies who use the data to make forward-looking investment decisions based on the intersection of their business trajectory and the business cycles in the industries and countries in which they do business.
+ECRI spun out of the NBER and now tracks data on over 100 proprietary indexes covering 22 countries.
+Their customers are primarily large companies who use the data to make forward-looking investment decisions based on the intersection of their business trajectory and the business cycles in the industries and countries in which they do business.

-Access to ECRI’s reports is VERY expensive.
+Access to ECRI’s reports is costly.
 However, a few bits of information are made public promptly.
 At the end of this article, I’ll share how you can track ECRI data from public sources.